-The application fee for computer-based examinations is \$200 for the initial application and examination.
-The fee for repeating this examination is subject to ARRT and is currently \$175.
-Fees are not refundable and may not be transferred to another category of examination.
-Fees may be paid by personal check or by money order.
-Please make checks or money orders payable to "The ARRT."
-Separate checks should be provided for each applicant and cannot be sent in the same envelope with more than one application.
-Examination application fees are sent to the bank after the examination application has been processed.
-This may result in delayed check clearing.
+The application fee for computer-based examinations is \$225 for the initial application and examination.
+The fee for repeating this examination is subject to ARRT and is currently \$200.
+Fees are non-refundable and may not be transferred to another category of examination.
+Fees are paid when the student applies online, unless they are not eligible to complete the online application and that information for payment will be provided at that time to the student https://assets-us-01.kc-usercontent.com/406ac8c6-58e8-00b3-e3c1-0c312965deb2/adocbf11-0c96-4200-bc57-c93fc141f48c/arrt-primary-handbook.pdf

 Taken from the ARRT Examinee Handbook, and are subject to change.
-Revised Spring 2021 per the 2021 handbook. https://assets-us-01.kc-usercontent.com/406ac8c6-58e8-00b3-e3c1-0c312965deb2/cd1b4876-bea4-451c-907a-c3b1ab1ac7f2/arrt-primary-handbook-2021.pdf
+Revised Spring 2022 per the 2022 handbook.